-Arterial roads: The streets primarily for through traffic on a steady route, however with an excessive level of traffic mobility are generally known as arterial roads.
+Arterial roads: Roads primarily for through traffic on a steady route, however with an excessive level of traffic mobility are generally known as arterial roads.

-Collector streets: The Street which provides access to arterial streets, collect and distribute traffic from local streets is known as collector streets.
+Collector streets: Roads that provide access to arterial streets, collect and distribute traffic from local streets are known as collector streets.

-Local streets: The Street which provides access to abutting streets are known as local streets.
+Local streets: Roads which provides access to abutting streets are known as local streets.

-All types of roads are under this category apart from concrete roads.
+All types of roads are included in this category apart from concrete roads.

-Rigid pavements are non-flexible and cement concrete roads in this category.
+Rigid pavements are non-flexible and cement concrete roads are included in this category.